CAN’T WAIT FOR THE PUNCHLINE.

 Now, I am a dude who favor my meat straight WELL-DONE, so nibbling into some rare animal was definitely me stepping out of my comfort zone, but let me tell you IT WAS FUCKING WORTH IT I’D TAKE IT RARE ID TAKE IT BLOODY JUST PUT BESSIE’S FACE ON A BUN AND I WOULD EAT IT.

 This burger, HERE, was the goddamn jam.

 Next time I ask why my burger’s taking so long, and the cook tells me he just has to go out back and kill the cow, I’ll politely sit back, fold my hands across my lap, and say, “I’ll wait.”

 For the second week in a row, I’m not putting up any new content, and I feel like an asshat about it so bear with me.

 I mean, America is Russia.
 White Supremacists got James Gunn fired from Guardians of the Galaxy Vol. III.
-An active shooter took hostages and killed a Trader Joe’s employee in Silverlake yesterday, right down the street from my home.
+An active shooter took hostages and a Trader Joe’s employee was killed in Silverlake yesterday, right down the street from my home.

 There’s worse things out there, such as the hilarious video at this link.